-Many go home at Christmas with a wide range goods, both food and consumer durables.
-It can be inferred that the receiving households in Southern Mozambique rely on the economic assistance of their members working in Durban.
-31 All the above points to a well-developed and sophisticated cross-border movement of goods and people from Durban to Mozambique and vice versa, much of it undocumented and informal.
+Many send money and goods from Durban to Mozambique: nearly three quarters of the sample send home an average of between R200.00 and R400.00 per month.37 Many go home at Christmas with a wide range of goods, both food and consumer durables.
+The receiving households in Southern Mozambique rely on the economic assistance of their members working in Durban.38 All the above points to a well-developed and sophisticated cross-border movement of goods and people from Durban to Mozambique and vice versa, much of it undocumented and informal.

 Trans-frontier traders have a specific location within this general pattern of flows of people, goods and resources.
-They are quite widely dispersed in Durban, with some notable concentrations in specific locations.32 Their stock comes either from local, or Mozambican sources.
+They are quite widely dispersed in Durban, with some notable concentrations in specific locations.39 Their stock comes either from local, or Mozambican sources.
 Generally, those who source their stock locally are street vendors - vendedores ambulantes.
-Vendors surveyed mainly sell sunglasses, belts, wallets, lady's bags, and toys.
+Vendors surveyed mainly sell sunglasses, belts, wallets, ladies bags, and toys.
 They buy all their stock from local Chinese shops at discount prices and resell it in Durban.
 They prefer to sell in Durban to take advantage of the stronger Rand, but they are nevertheless forced to go home at least once a month to comply with visa conditions.

 Traders who get their stock in Mozambique, on the other hand, cross the border constantly.
-Three groups have been identified: two sets of women traders who sell three-legged pots and traditional Mozambican foodstuffs respectively, and a group of male traditional healers- medicos tradicionais.
-These groups operate in different places in Durban, each with their own niche market of customers33.
+Three groups have been identified: two sets of women traders who sell three-legged pots and traditional Mozambican foodstuffs respectively, and a group of male traditional healers - médicos tradicionais.
+These groups operate in different places in Durban, each with their own niche market of customers.
 Respondents maintain that virtually all their goods crossing the border for sale in Durban do so illegally because they do not have permits that would allow them to import and export from either country.
 As a result, they often enter into conflict with customs officials demanding payment of import duties.
-According to the respondents, the additional costs of customs duties are prohibitive and render their business unprofitable, so they resort to smuggling-mukhero.
+According to the respondents, the additional costs of customs duties are prohibitive and render their business unprofitable, so they resort to smuggling - mukhero.
 This is often done through bribing officials.
 As one of the mukeristas pointed out: